vicajoy/applitools-cbt-hackathon/README.md

 ## Setup and Running Tests
 * Applitools API Key is being read from the environment variables.
-* To execute traditional tests against Version 1, run `TraditionalTestsV1.xml` file.
-To run them against Version 2, use `TraditionalTestsV2.xml` file.
+* To execute traditional tests against Version 1, run `TraditionalTestsV1.xml` suite.
+To run them against Version 2, use `TraditionalTestsV2.xml` suite.
 The same applies for the modern tests.
 * The suites for traditional tests include all tests which will be running on Chrome and Firefox browsers with viewport sizes of 1200x700, 768x700 and 500x700.

 ## Notes
-* Used Chrome v81.0.4 and Firefox v77.0.1 browsers (the latest ones that Linux supports).
+* Used Chrome v83.0.4 and Firefox v77.0.1 browsers (the latest ones that Linux supports).
-* Edge Chromium is not available on Linux, that's why it's missing on my tests.
+* Edge Chromium is not available on Linux, that's why it's missing in my tests.

 ## Author